Sendlinger Tor: History

 As part of the great urban expansion by Ludwig the Bavarian (from 1285 to 1337), a second city wall with four town gates was built, of which Sendlinger Tor was one.
 In 1318, Sendlinger Tor was first mentioned as a starting point for the road to Italy, but probably existed earlier.
 Originally, there was only the distinctive central tower gate (typical of the Munich city gates of the time).
 In 1420 that was supplemented by the two flanking towers, which were required to terminate the end of the outer city wall properly.

 In 1808 the central tower was demolished.
 In 1860 a restoration of the two remaining Medieval flanking towers and the wall with three arches took place.
 In 1906, these original three arches were replaced by the one large single arch.

 In the Second World War, the gate was barely damaged.
 It was refurbished in the 1980s.
 On the Sendlinger Tor, a remnant of the old city wall can still be seen, which previously went up the Herzog-Wilhelm-Str.

-Public Transportation

-It gives its name to the Sendlinger Tor U-Bahn, Tramway and bus station, one of the main interchanges within Munich’s systems of public transport.
+Transport connections

+Sendlinger Tor station is located at Sendlinger-Tor-Platz, served by six U-Bahn lines and five tram lines.
+The square is bordered by Herzog-Wilhelm-Straße, Lindwurmstraße, and Sonnenstraße.

+For Sendlinger Straße, which can be seen through the gate, a conversion to a pedestrian zone was called for during "Park(ing) Day 2007"; this was completed in two construction phases by 2019.